digital-codes/platanapp/README.md

 get local current conditions, recent conditions (week and month) and long term climate conditions and prepare for prompt input.

+long term: get files from DWD below and run "averages.py" once and copy "montly_averages.csv" to server

 couple of pythons scripts together with crontab:

 ```